Ston(e)y Lake, Jewel of the Kawarthas

 • STONY LAKE HERITAGE FOUNDATION

-• QUARY BAY BEACH
+• QUARRY BAY BEACH

 • AREA HEALTH SERVICES